wheelerjoshua/now_i_know/til.md

 I learned that when a question may be subjected to interpretation to leave a note on my personal judgement calls.
 If that judgement call is above my head or pay grade, ask questions.
 Alternate viewpoints on code may reveal these scenarios.

 -- 09-23-21:
-I learned how poweful aliases can be.
+I learned how powerful aliases can be.
 When joining tables and there's a lot of information being passed around, lengthy names can create clutter and confusion when analyzing code.
 Using aliases on tables reduces the clutter and confusion.
 I also learned about self joins.

+-- 09-27-21:
+I learned about subqueries and how quickly they can become complicated.
+I also learned how to create temporary tables using queries and how to add and remove things from them, along with how critical it is to make sure you're working from a personal database so you don't ruin the main database.

+-- 09-28-21:
+I learned about case statements and how they can be used to create pivot tables.

+-- 09-29-21:
+I learned that the solution I come up with might not always be the most efficient or simple and to always pay attention to your table for undesired duplicates.